SciAuth/rest-demo/README.md

-# RESTful Flask App for Web Token Authorizations Demo
+# RESTful Flask App for Web Token Authorization Demo

 A demo app with simple REST APIs that uses [Auth0](https://auth0.com/) and [SciTokens](https://scitokens.org/) to authorize access to the API endpoints